Costeer/zenbrowser-zed-theme/README.md

-# Zed Zen browsser theme
+# Zed Zen browser theme

 > A fork of [zen wireframe fork](https://github.com/undefinedcode0/zen-wireframe) by undefinedcode0 as a new repo for visibility with just the catppucin color scheme and a few changes to the urlbar